User Interface

 component.setProperties({

-rollerType: ROLLER.ROLLER_TYPE.CYLINDER,
+rollerType: ROLLER.ROLLER_TYPE.CYLINDRICAL,

 angle: (-60 * Math.PI) / 180,